siznax/www/about.md

 How this site was created:

  1. Create a static site (no sales, forms, databases, etc.)
- 1. Purchase a domain name/mail boxes from gandi.net
+ 1. Purchase a domain name/mail boxes from Gandi
  1. Upload static HTML, CSS, JavaScript to GitHub
- 1. Upload large/heavy files to the Internet Archive
+ 1. Upload big media files to the Internet Archive
- 1. Configure DNS records and GitHub Pages site to work together
+ 1. Configure DNS and GitHub Pages to work together

 Services exploited:

  * Gandi handles name servers for a small fee
  * GitHub accepts traffic to your site with proper DNS settings
- * GitHub pages serves static files from your domain name for free
+ * GitHub Pages serves static files from your domain name for free
- * Internet Archive serves large/media files for free (forever)
+ * Internet Archive serves big files for free (forever)

 Advantages:

  * Analytics: analytics.google.com if you must
+ * Backup and revision history: $0
  * Domain + email cost: $0-20 per year
  * Fast, durable servers: $0
+ * High availability: $0
  * Hosting cost: $0
- * Load balancing: $0
- * Site backup and revision history: $0

 ----